HeavyMedl/vue-plugin-global-components/README.md

 This should open the test application in `test/app`.

-The test application is a basic Vue app that uses `vue-plugin-global-components` to register global async components contained within `test/app/src/components`.
+The test application is a basic Vue app that uses `@heavymedl/vue-plugin-global-components` to register global async components contained within `test/app/src/components`.